echoprotocol/explorer-backend/SECURITY.md

 # Reporting Security Issues

-The Echo team takes security errors at Echo Explorer seriously.
+The Echo team takes security errors at `explorer-backend` seriously.
 We appreciate your efforts and will make every effort to recognize your contribution.